jwfriese/Fleet/Documentation/Installation/tvOS.md

 3) In your test target, navigate to the `Link Binary with Libraries` section, and add `Fleet.framework`.

-4) In your test target, navigate to the `Target Dependencies` section, and add `Fleet`.
+4) In your test target, navigate to the `Target Dependencies` section, and add `Fleet-tvOS`.

 5) *(The following step is only necessary if you are using Fleet's storyboard-related features)* To your test target, add a `Run Script`.
 The script will run a shell script included in Fleet source.
 For example, if you added the submodule like this: